 Keep Your Vehicle Well-Maintained and Properly Equipped

-Whether you’re going to be taking a long trip or just cruising around town, you definitely don’t want your vehicle to conk out over the holidays.
-Ensure that your automobile stays well-maintained by checking its oil, tire pressure, battery, windshield wipers, and various fluids on a regular basis.
+Whether you’re going to be taking a long trip or just cruising around town, you don’t want your vehicle to conk out over the holidays.
+Ensure that your automobile stays well-maintained by checking its oil, tire pressure, battery, windshield wipers, and various fluids regularly.
 If any of the dashboard warning lights come on, tend to them right away.
 And if you are driving in the mountains in snowy or icy conditions, make sure that you have the all-wheel-drive capability, the correct tires, or tire chains required by Colorado law.